Records of White House gifts for missing Trump and Pence, State Department says - ExBulletin

 Records of White House gifts for missing Trump and Pence, State Department says

-The State Department said it was unable to compile a complete and accurate accounting of gifts presented to former President Donald Trump and other US officials by foreign governments over the past year.
-Trump’s term, citing missing White House data.
+WASHINGTON The State Department said it was unable to compile a complete and accurate tally of gifts presented to former President Donald Trump and other US officials by foreign governments over the past Trump’s year in office, citing missing White House data.

 In a report to be published in the Federal Register next week, the department says the president’s executive office did not submit information about gifts received by Trump and his family from foreign leaders in 2020.
-It also indicates that the General Services Administration did not submit information on gifts given to former Vice President Mike Pence and White House staffers that year.
+It also indicates that the General Services Administration did not submit any information. about gifts given to former Vice President Mike Pence and White House staffers that year.

-The State Department said it sought the missing information from the National Archives and Records Administration and the General Services Administration, but was told that “potentially relevant documents” are not available due to access restrictions. related to the withdrawn documents.
+The State Department said it sought the missing information from the National Archives and Records Administration and the General Services Administration, but has been advised that potentially relevant documents are unavailable due to access restrictions. related to the withdrawn documents.

 The State Department’s Office of Protocol flagged the situation in footnotes to a partial list of gifts received by U.S. officials in 2020.
 The office releases these lists annually in part to guard against conflict. potential interests.
 A preview of the 2020 report was posted Friday on the Federal Register website ahead of its official release on Monday.

-The report notes that the lack of information about the gifts could be linked to internal oversights, as the protocol office neglected to “submit the data request to all reporting agencies by January 20, 2021”, when the Trump administration has ended and the Biden administration has begun.
-However, he also noted that there had been a “lack of adequate record keeping regarding diplomatic gifts” between January 20, 2017, when Trump took office, and his departure from the White House four years later.
+The report notes that the lack of information about the gifts could be related to internal oversights, as the protocol office neglected to submit the data request to all reporting agencies by January 20, 2021, when the administration Trump has ended and the Biden administration has begun.
+However, he also noted that there was a lack of proper record keeping regarding diplomatic gifts between January 20, 2017, when Trump took office, and his departure from the White House four years later.

 The State Department report comes as House lawmakers have opened an investigation into reports that Trump took boxes of classified documents with him to his residence in Mar-a-Lago, Florida after leaving office.
 Last year.
 The National Archives and Records Administration has asked the Department of Justice to look into the matter.